digitaljoni/jonezyart-hugo/content/wax/corporate_world.md

     title: "Burning"
     subtitle: "Mythic"
     link: "#"

+sections:
+  - title : "Promo Cards"
+    subtitle: "Freeeeeee NFTs"
+    image: "/images/project-corpworld/free.png"
+    content: "Get free promo cards by joining our Telegram group.
+Check for the pinned message for the link!"
+    link: ""
+  - title : "Infernal Objects"
+    subtitle: "Those pesky critters"
+    image: "/images/project-corpworld/io.png"
+    content: "Besides the 6 characters, there are also 6 Infernal Objects in the set.
+These are objects found in the office that came alive and develop personalities of their own."
+  - title : "Upgrade Your Cards"
+    subtitle: "Coming Soon"
+    image: "/images/project-corpworld/coming-soon.png"
+    content: "If you have extra 3 (same character, same rarity) cards , you can blend them to the  upgraded version. "
+  - title : "Character Expansion Packs"
+    subtitle: "Coming Soon"
+    image: "/images/project-corpworld/coming-soon.png"
+    content: "After the initial sale, we will be releasing expansion packs that will contain 3 cards: (2) Series1 cards and (1) new character card with all rarities."
+  - title : "Stakeholders NFT"
+    subtitle: "Coming Soon"
+    image: "/images/project-corpworld/coming-soon.png"
+    content: "If you successfully complete (and hold) the set by end of August 2021, you will get a special NFT for your achievements.
+This NFT will get you special nft airdrops in the future."

 ---

 Welcome to the Corporate World (Hell on Earth)!
 Dan Tenferno felt something amiss when he joined **Herr E-tech Labs Limited Inc.** as their new employee.
 He has been experiencing "daily work-life unbalance".
 From what he gathers, the CEO's unique